eagletrt/libpid-sw/README.md

 > [!IMPORTANT]
 > Remember to free the arena memory at the end of the program, even if it never ends.

-## PID Functions

-This library provides the following functions:

-1. `pid_init(...)` - Initializes the PID controller with the provided parameters.
-2. `pid_update(...)` - Updates the error values and calculates the integral term with anti-windup.
-3. `pid_compute(...)` - Computes the control output based on the PID algorithm.
-4. `pid_reset(...)` - Resets the internal states of the PID controller.

 For more information, check the [examples](examples) folder.